Skip to main content

 RECRUITING LEAD, ENTERPRISE BUSINESS UNIT

-When applying and interviewing for your next job opportunity, it is so important to research each specific role and organization.
-Tailoring your resume and interview conversations to the position you are applying to can really help you to stand out from other candidates.
-Researching the organization that you are interviewing with really shows that you are interested and invested in the position and company.
+Researching the organization you’re interviewing with shows that you’re interested and invested in the position and company.
 Your main goal during these conversations is to show that you are the right person for that job.
-By showing that you have invested time researching, it helps to market yourself to the recruiter or hiring manager.
+By showing that you’ve invested time researching, you better market yourself to the recruiter or hiring manager.

 MELANIE HUBBARD

-CORPORATE RECRUITING, ENTERPRISE SOLUTIONS
+SENIOR CORPORATE RECRUITER, ENTERPRISE SOLUTIONS

 Meet the challenge and submit your resume today.